 Administration of a nerve block lasting 12-18 hours on the surgical area.

-What to Do and Don’t After Arthroscopic Labral Repair for Shoulder
+What to Do and Not Do After Arthroscopic Labral Repair for Shoulder

 The success rate of arthroscopic labral surgery is high, with one study finding that favorable outcomes were expected in most patients after the procedure.
 The average arthroscopic labral repair recovery time is 16-24 weeks.